kaylanguyen1/vigenere/README.md

 #Running the program:
 To run the program, ensure that driver.py, encrypt.py, logger.py, and log_file.txt are all in the same directory.
 Open the driver.py file and run it.
 Once running, it should ask for the name of the log file, which would be "log_file.txt".
 Once its name is  inputted, it should display a menu of choices and directions for each choice on how to proceed.
 Once done with the program, type in quit as a menu choice.
 Ensure passkeys are written in uppercase and all strings only use alphabetic characters or else there will be an error message.

+#Notes for TA:
+To help me with running the code, I copied the driver.py file into an Untitled.ipynb file so I could see the output and errors on jupyter lab.
+I've attached the ipynb file to this repository as well so changes from it can be seen.